paulrobertlloyd/paulrobertlloyd-v4/src/content/articles/2002-06-01-dissertation.md

 In 1990, Martin Lambie-Nairn — a former employee of the BBC’s in-house graphics department during the 1960’s — was brought in to refresh the identities of both channels.

-{% render 'figure'
-  content: '> The identity for BBC1 retained a globe as the central element, reminding viewers of the BBC’s self-appointed role as a kind of super-national messenger.'
+> The identity for BBC1 retained a globe as the central element, reminding viewers of the BBC’s self-appointed role as a kind of super-national messenger.
-  caption: 'Aldersey-Williams, 1993'
-%}
+— Aldersey-Williams, 1993

 The new ident was given a more contemporary feel making it more colourful, warmer and gave it an almost mystical quality.
 Designed by Daniel Barber, the new globe was created by lighting model globes from different positions and resulted in a swirling one minute sequence with nine different looking points of entry.